Has Berkshire/Guardian Insurance Company Denied Your Disability Insurance Claim?

 One thing has not changed: Guardian Life/BLICOA is in the insurance business to make money, earning a net income of $433 billion in 2015.
-While there is nothing wrong with running a successful business, some of these profits came at the expense of Guardian Life/BLICOA disability policyholders who were denied disability insurance benefits.
+While there is nothing wrong with running a successful business, some argue these profits came at the expense of Guardian Life/BLICOA disability policyholders who were wrongfully denied disability insurance benefits.

 Over the years, many have fought Berkshire/Guardian/BLICOA in and out-of-court in the disability insurance claim process.
 A delayed or denied claim for individual or long-term disability benefits by Guardian Life, or its subsidiary BLICOA (Berkshire Life), means that you aren’t getting the financial assistance you deserve when you need it most.
 If BLICOA (Guardian) has denied your valid disability insurance benefit claim, our team of top-ranked, nationally recognized disability insurance attorneys and ERISA lawyers are here to help.